Colleges

 Free Student Resume Template

 We've created a brag sheet template you can use to keep track of all your student activities.
-Consider converting this into an electric file for safe keeping.
+Consider converting this into an electric file for safekeeping.
 This will also allow you to add and edit it quickly!

-Brag Sheet Template
+Brag Sheet Example

 You Might Also Like